jbsf2/protomock/README.md

 In the second test, we use `stub/3`, which does not set expectations on the number of times the mocked function should be called, therefore we do not need to verify.

+## Delegation

+`new/2` can be used to create a `ProtoMock` instance that delegates to another implementation of the protocol of interest.
+By default, the `ProtoMock` instance will proxy any function invocations to the delegate.
+Behavior can be overridden & customized on a per-function basis.

 ## Under the hood: a GenServer

 The `ProtoMock` module is a GenServer.
 Each time we create a `ProtoMock` with `new/1`,